 - additional beads in whatever color scheme you like

 - Wash tail pieces gently.
-You really want to do this otherwise your bracelet will have a horsey smell and you need to remember these are tail pieces, somewhat near the exhaust of the horse.
+You really want to do this otherwise your bracelet will have a horsey smell and you need to remember these are tail pieces, somewhat near the rear end of the horse.

 - After the pieces have dried properly, decide on the diameter or how much hair you want in the braided/plaited bracelet.
 Doing some sample braiding will give you an idea of how thick it will be when it’s finished.
 You also want to make sure it will fit the diameter of the end caps you have chosen.

 - Cut the length of Beadalon stringing wire that you need and a bit more.
 Using a small rubber band (orthodontic rubber bands are perfect!!) tie off the amount of hair you need.

 - Thread the Beadalon through the rubber band bunched hair and snip off the hair to make it a nice neat edge.
 Mix your two part epoxy and dab it on the neat edge of horse hair so that the glue is embedded in the hair and it also has a tail of the Beadalon threaded through it.
 Allow it to dry properly.

 Tail hair cleaned and ready for braiding.
 If you look super closely you will see the Beadalon wire (it's light silver).

 - You are now ready to braid or plait your horse hair.
 Make it as long as you need for a bracelet, but don’t braid in the Beadalon wire.
 If you are skilled in the braiding department you can do braids with more strands than three.
 Obviously I'm not, so I opted for the three strand braid or plait (if you are of British origin).

 Braided mane hair, note the loose ends and the fact that the braid gets slightly narrower at the bottom.
 This is because it's mane hair, and not as suited to this project as tail hair.